mgsosna/mattsosna.com/_posts/data_engineering/2021-06-07-PySpark-intro.md

 # +--------+-----------------+-----------------+-----------------+
 ```

+Much cleaner!
+UDFs are a powerful tool for applying calculations to our data that don't already come with PySpark.

+#### Machine learning
 Finally, let's run a linear regression on our data.
 When training models, you're probably used to having your feature vectors spread out across columns in a dataframe, one per feature.
-In `sklearn`, for example, we could just fit a model directly on `score` vs. `['study', 'age']`.
+In `sklearn`, for example, we could just fit a model directly on the `score` column vs. the `['study', 'dance']` columns.

 **Spark, however, expects the entire feature vector for a row to reside in one column.** We'll therefore use `VectorAssembler` to turn our `study` and `dance` values into a new `features` column of 2-element vectors.